How to Play Basketball: A Beginner’s Guide

 3. Blocking

 As opponents attempt to score, shot-blocking requires well-timed jumping.
-It involves using an outstretched arm to deflect or redirect the ball at its highest point without fouling.
+It involves using an outstretched arm to deflect or redirect the ball at its highest point without committing a foul.

 4. Shooting